Fellowship-of-the-Link/old-TfT-test1/project/How to contribute.md

 * go to the page and click *the "download this page in markdown format"* link, edit the file on your machine and submit it (see above).
 * become a massive.wiki contributor (above - recommended)

-Note: However you contribute your personal profile,  you'll need to know more about [[measuring thinking tools]].
+Note: However you contribute your personal profile,  you'll need to know more about [[How we measure thinking tools]].

 ---

 ## Revision Notes

+* 2023-01-22 (ML): fixed some broken links created by file renaming (I thought Obsidian would be immune to this?)
 * 2023-01-13 (ML): reordered and rewrote to match Phase 1.